The method of writing an appraisal report deals with an investigation which leads to an opinion of value.

-Easily the most common approach in finding the worth of a house is the Sales Comparison Approach which involves making a comparison to similar properties close by.
+The most common approach in finding the worth of a home is the Sales Comparison Approach which involves making a comparison to comparable properties close by.

-Being the most popular approach, the Sales Comparison Approach is considered the most precise and best indicator of value for a residence.
+The Sales Comparison Approach is commonly the most definitive and best indicator of value for a residential property.

-The Income Approach is primarily used for determining the worth of income-producing properties based on what an investor would pay based on the amount of income a property would bring in.
+The Income Approach is generally used for finding the cost of income-producing properties based on what an investor would pay based on the amount of income a property produce.

 To lower your property taxes.